slatedocs/slate/source/includes/_sequences.md

 user_id | User who is performing this action | 5cc77dXXXXXXXXXXXXXXXXXX

-## Remove Contacts from Sequence / Marking Contacts as Finished in Sequence
+## Remove contacts from sequence / marking contacts as finished in sequence

 > Sample request: